Mechanical Engineering

 Mechanical systems, mechanisms and machines lie at the heart of our traditional engineering industries.
 The skills and techniques associated with them continue to be essential.
 In recent years these skills have extended into areas such as precision engineering, nanotechnology and mechatronics, as mechanical engineers have broadened their skill set and embraced technologies from other disciplines to solve difficult problems.

-All Engineering students at Warwick develop an in-depth understanding of the classical principles of engineering by following a general engineering programme for the first four terms.
+All Engineering students at Warwick develop an in-depth understanding of the classical principles of engineering by following a general engineering programme at the start of their time with us.
 Thereafter, those specialising in mechanical engineering augment their knowledge with deeper understanding of mechanically based systems.

 After graduation Warwick's Mechanical Engineering students are well equipped to work in modern, multidisciplinary organisations and are enabled to solve modern technological problems.